TJ-rpg/dune/directory/Non-Player Characters/Geeta_Varmoth.md

 {% include header_directories.md %}

-One of the younger adult nobles in House Nagara,
+Geeta is one of the younger adult nobles in House Varmoth and cousin of Count Lucar Varmoth.
-Geeta has always been restless and eager to follow her nose into trouble.
+She has always been restless and eager to follow her nose into trouble.
 After showing that she could also get herself back out of it, she ended up undertaking official scouting, surveying, and exploration missions